sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 We can map some of them with SCRUM roles:

 - **Customer** is like the Product Owner
-- **Programmer** is like the team but share ownership, does not test but deliver something fully functionnal (unit testing)
+- **Programmer** is like the team but share ownership, does not test but deliver something fully functional (unit testing)
 - **Tester** is understanding the behaviour of a the solution
-- **Coach** is part of Scrum Master also called *"batman"* referenced to britsh officer domestic at the front.
+- **Coach** is part of Scrum Master also called *"batman"* referenced to british officer domestic at the front.
 The role diminish as the team mature
 - **Tracker** is part of Scrum Master that tracks time

 #### Individual practices